Financial Help for Seniors on Social Security

 1. Use the Right Tools to Research

 If you’re not sure where and how to get financial help for seniors on Social Security, there are several tools and resources to simplify your research.
-We recommend using these tools to research:
+Use these tools to research:

 - BenefitsCheckUp tool